DoranLyong/oh-my-claude-skill/commands/paper-to-note.md

 **Typical output**: 15–25 `##` sections, 800–1200 lines of Markdown.
 The exact count depends on how many distinct concepts the paper introduces.

+**Input**: either a pre-extracted Markdown file or a raw PDF.
+When the input is a PDF, **Phase 0** (see §13) runs a MinerU + PyMuPDF extraction pipeline and writes a permanent `<paper-slug>.md` archive (alongside `figs/<paper-slug>/`).
+That archive — not the PDF — becomes the source for Phases 1–6.
+LLMs parse Markdown far more reliably than PDF, so the archive is checked in and reused.

 ---

 ## 2. Document Skeleton